Master various subjects with tailored tips. Some expert advice and learning techniques to enhance understanding and achieve academic success.

+Educators suggest that children spend some time during the June holidays.
+It can be reading a variety of text types, from storybooks to newspapers to even comics.
 This will help them to improve their writing style while picking up new words and phrases.
 Which are useful in composition and comprehension.
 When children enjoy what they are reading, their language proficiency naturally improves.
 It is also a relaxing way to expose the child’s brain to different styles of writing and the various forms of sentence construction.

 When solving word problems, he encourages pupils to unpack the question by highlighting key information before choosing a method to solve the question.
 The key to success is to practise, it is not about doing lots of past year papers.
-Instead, the child needs to know which types of questions he or she needs more practice on and focus on them.
+A shortcut is to look at past worksheets.

-But MindChamps’ Mr Lim adds that the child will need to fully understand the concepts behind the topics he or she is studying to determine how best to apply it.
+Using the correct scientific keywords or phrases when crafting the answer to open-ended questions is necessary to be awarded the full marks.
+But MindChamps’ Mr Lim adds that the child will need to fully understand the concepts behind the topics the students is studying to determine how best to apply it.

 One way to do so would be through drawing connections among the different topics as well as trying out different questions.
 “Once a child can understand and master a concept, the application should come more easily,” he says.